the-me-0/groove/README.md

 ### How to run

-- clone this repository with `git clone https://github.com/the-me-0/groove-web.git`
+- clone this repository with `git clone https://github.com/the-me-0/groove.git`
-- execute `cd groove-web/`
+- execute `cd groove/`
-- run `docker compose up` and wait for docker to download and build the needed images and containers
+- run `docker compose up -d` and wait for docker to download, build and start the needed images and containers
 - create a `.env` file based upon the `.env.example`
 - install dependencies with `npm i`
-- run `docker compose up` in order to start your database and wait for it to initialise
-- run `npw prisma generate` and `npm run migrate` and name the migration "main" <- generates DB types for typescript & creates the DB in docker
+- run `npw prisma generate` and `npx prisma db push` <- generates DB types for typescript & creates the DB model in docker container
 - run the project using `npm run dev`

 ## Start the project - deployment/production

-**This project is still under active development.**
-This project will *very* soon be pushed in production.
-As this is still an early version (beta), everything might not yet be ready.
-As much of the work has already been done for the deployment, here's how things should work :
-- The *main* branch of the repository contains the production version of the application
-- The `compose.yml` file contains another container called "web", we have nginx config files in a folder and a `Dockerfile` appeared
-- The project is meant to be hosted entirely on Docker, so a single `docker compose up --build` will start the application
-- After ~ 2 minutes of build and start-up, the project should be up and running on localhost:4000 !
+*This part will soon be filled with more information.
+The latest release ([v0.1.2-beta Solid Start](https://github.com/the-me-0/groove/releases/tag/v0.1.2-beta)) is **production-ready** and currently used in my own production server.*

 **IMPORTANT NOTICE**
 The production build is pushed manually (for now) to the docker hub, and available [here](https://hub.docker.com/repository/docker/phoenlxx/groove-web/general).